Skip to content

 Measure your available kitchen space carefully.
 Commercial dishwashers come in various sizes, from compact undercounter models to larger conveyor systems.
 Think about where your dishwasher will be located and how it will integrate with your existing setup.
 Consider the installation requirements.
 Some dishwashers require specific plumbing and electrical connections, so factor those costs into your budget.
 A dish rack typically holds about 20 dishes, so use that as a benchmark when estimating your hourly capacity needs.

-Water and Energy Consumption
+Water and Energy Use: Keeping Costs Down

 Operating costs are a significant factor in running a restaurant.
 Look for energy-efficient dishwashers with low water consumption to minimize your utility bills.
 Modern dishwashers are designed with water efficiency in mind, often using less water than manual dishwashing.
 Choosing a sustainable model not only benefits your budget but also aligns with environmentally conscious business practices.
 Check for features like Energy Star ratings and water-saving cycles to identify the most efficient options.